Our

 is no cure for this.
 The drug of choice is an anticancer one (methatrexate)

-This form of arthritis will cause deformities, pain, and inflammation.
-I needed
+a NSAID.
+This form of arthritis will cause deformities, pain, and

-a wheelchair for a couple of months and then a cane.
+inflammation.
+I needed a wheelchair for a couple of months and then

 We